Second order chiral kinetic theory under gravity and antiparallel charge-energy flow: Introduction and Summary

-For the nonequilibrium dynamics of chiral fermions, one of the promising theoretical implements would be the so-called chiral kinetic theory (CKT)~\cite{Stephanov:2012ki,Son:2012wh,Son:2012zy,Chen:2012ca,Manuel:2013zaa,Chen:2014cla,Chen:2015gta,Hidaka:2016yjf,Hidaka:2017auj,Mueller:2017lzw,Mueller:2017arw,Huang:2018wdl,Carignano:2018gqt,Dayi:2018xdy,Liu:2018xip,Lin:2019ytz,Carignano:2019zsh}.
-This framework conventionally involves only the leading order quantum correction so that the anomalous aspects can be taken into account as the Berry curvature.
+For the nonequilibrium dynamics in the weak interaction regime, one of the promising theoretical implements would be the kinetic theory.
+In particular, the so-called chiral kinetic theory (CKT)~\cite{Stephanov:2012ki,Son:2012wh}, which nicely reproduces the chiral anomaly, plays a pivotal role in the development of various studies of the chiral transport phenomena~\cite{Son:2012zy,Chen:2012ca,Manuel:2013zaa,Chen:2014cla,Chen:2015gta,Hidaka:2016yjf,Hidaka:2017auj,Mueller:2017lzw,Mueller:2017arw,Huang:2018wdl,Carignano:2018gqt,Dayi:2018xdy,Liu:2018xip,Lin:2019ytz,Carignano:2019zsh} in the context of heavy-ion collision, condensed matter and neutrino physics; although the kinetic theory is inapplicable to strongly-coupled quark-gluon plasmas, the early stage of heavy-ion collisions is described well by the Boltzmann transport theory~\cite{Baym:1984np,Mueller:1999pi,Baier:2000sb}.
+The CKT conventionally involves only the leading order quantum correction so that the anomalous aspects can be taken into account as the Berry curvature.
 However, the leading order CKT is insufficient to capture the gravitational curvature contributions to the transport coefficients, although the kinetic equation involves the spin-curvature coupling~\cite{Liu:2018xip}.
-As is readily expected, higher order corrections make the theory much more complicated, and an intuitive deduction would not avail.
+As is readily expected, higher-order corrections make the theory much more complicated, and an intuitive deduction would not avail.
 This fact can be found from the equilibrium distribution function.
 The $O(\hbar)$ contribution to enter the distribution is anticipated to be the spin-vorticity coupling, if we recall the conservation of the total angular momentum~\cite{Chen:2015gta}.
 On the other hand, this intuition is inapplicable to the $O(\hbar^2)$ contribution, particularly, under a background gravitational field, as it is nontrivial to identify how the total angular momentum is modified at this order.
-Unlike the effective formalisms relied on the Berry curvature, the Wigner function approach works well against such a complication and systematically derives the CKT from quantum field theory~\cite{Hidaka:2016yjf,Liu:2018xip}.
+Unlike the effective formalisms that relied on the Berry curvature, the derivation from quantum field theory works well against such a complication.
+In this case, the semiclassical (or weak coupling) dynamics is described by the Wigner transformation of the fermion propagator, which is a quantum-extended quantity of the classical distribution function.
+The Wigner function approach systematically involves quantum corrections appearing in the CKT, and definitely keeps the covariance of the fundamental theory~\cite{Hidaka:2016yjf} even in the general coordinate system~\cite{Liu:2018xip}.
+In this paper, thus we study the semiclassical transport theory with gravitational Riemann curvatures, based on the CKT derived with the Wigner function.